arnoson/kirby-deploy/README.md

 ## Installation

-Perquisites: install [lftp](https://lftp.yar.ru/).
+Prerequisites: install [lftp](https://lftp.yar.ru/).
 If you are using windows, install lftp in WSL (your code doesn't have to be located in WSL).

 Install the Kirby plugin